cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     return "acks/channels/{sourceId}/sequences/{sequence}"
 }
 ```

+// NEED DISCUSSION privatePaths should we use it or instead just declare mappings/variables?

 Additionally, the ICS-04 suggests the privateStore paths for the `nextSequenceSend` , `channelPath` and `channelCreator` variable.
 Private paths are meant to be used locally in the chain.
 Thus their specification can be arbitrary changed by implementors at their will.